brimdata/zed/zeek/type-compat.md

 [type definition](../docs/formats/zson.md#25-type-definitions) to one of Zed's [primitive types](../docs/formats/zson.md#33-primitive-values).
-The Zed type definitions maintain the history of the field's original Zeek type name such that `zq` may restore it if/when the field may be later output again in Zeek format.
+The Zed type definitions maintain the history of the field's original Zeek type name such that `zq` may restore it if the field is later output in Zeek format.
 Knowledge of its original Zeek type may also enable special operations in Zed that are unique to values known to have originated as a specific Zeek type, though no such operations are currently implemented in